shitty-inc/sendsh.it/README.md

  * `gulp`
  * `npm start`

-## Configure
-Set your mongodb and express parameters in the top of server.js.

-The server is also configured to read the env parameters from an [Openshift](https://www.openshift.com/) environment.
-There is also an openshift deploy hook to run gulp.

 ## Disclaimer
 I am not an expert in cryptography.
 If you have something important to keep secret please think about using a peer reviewed and audited service.
 This is just an experiment with in browser encryption and node.js.